General Studies, Online AS

 FOR NEW STUDENTS:

-3. Official high school transcripts or GED scores
+3. Submit official high school transcripts or GED scores

 • If you are a transfer student, we need official college transcripts for all schools attended.
 If transferring more than 24 credits, however, then high school transcripts/test scores are not required.
 Submitting test scores may still be helpful, though, depending on which classes you are enrolling in for prerequisite checking.